-Q. How can I get further information about the UOW Future Student Scholarships?
+Q. How can I find out more about the UOW Future Student Scholarships?

 A. You are able to access information regarding scholarship opportunities via the UOW Scholarships site.
-Select the 'Future & Current (Coursework)' students button and you will be directed to a search function.
-You are able to search according to your individual needs
+Select the 'Search Scholarships' button and you will be directed to a search function, select 'Prospective Student'.
+You are then able to search according to your individual needs.

 Q. Are there specific criteria for each scholarship?

-- Applicants must be commencing study in 2013 as a first year full-time undergraduate student at UOW (unless advised otherwise).
+- Applicants must be commencing study in 2017 as a first year (no previous enrolment at UOW) full-time undergraduate student at UOW (unless advised otherwise).

 Q. What is the difference between a full-time and part-time student?

 A. This is not a matter of day or night classes, but is determined by the number of credit points in which you enrol.
 For three-year degrees (144 credit degree programs), full-time students normally enrol in a total of 48 credit points annually which breaks down to 24 credit points per session.
 As a general rule anything less than 18 credit points per session is part-time.
 For any undergraduate degrees longer than three years (144 credit degree programs), please refer to the relevant faculty for further confirmation.

 A. Applying is easy.
 Go to http://www.uow.edu.au/about/scholarships/UOW136779 Scholarships website to access the on-line application form.
 On-line applications opened on 1 July 2016.
 All applications are submitted at this website.
 If you don't have access to the internet, call our UOW Scholarships team on (02) 4252 8959 or via email email@example.com .